Casa Batllo or House of Batllo is perhaps the most beautiful residential property ever built.

 Manzana de la Discordia means the Apple of Discord.

-In Greek mythology, an apple was given by Eris to ‘the fairest’ that led to discord between three goddesses and, eventually, the Trojan War.
+In Greek mythology, Eris gave an apple to ‘the fairest,’ which led to discord between three goddesses and, eventually, the Trojan War.

 Casa Batllo shares its location on Manzana de la Discordia with four other fashionable buildings –